Ashwin-arch/stock-dashboard/README.md

 2. Open the project folder.
 3. Launch `index.html` directly in any modern web browser.
+4.Login to test1@gmail.com and see the different stocks 5.Test the desired stock in web app.

 No server, backend, or installation of dependencies is required.